 The results of the H/V directional analysis are confirmed by applying the wavelet polarization analysis technique (Burjanek et al., 2008).
-Here, the particle motion shows to be mostly elliptical, with a significant polarization only at the resonance frequency (Figure 10), nevertheless without any sign of azimuthal anisotropy (Figure 11A).
+Here, the particle motion shows to be mostly elliptical, with a significant polarization only at the resonance frequency (Figure 10).
+As well, resonance frequency is associated with a mild azimuthal anisotropy, in agreement with previous H/V results (Figure 11A).

-Figure 10 - Ellipticity of the particle motion from wavelet-based polarization analysis at the central station of the array (EMN01).
+Figure 10 - Ellipticity of the particle motion from wavelet-based polarization analysis at the central station of the array (EMT01).
 Similar results can be obtained for other stations of the arrays.